 Treatment for a bite problem such as TMJ will vary from patient to patient.
-The goal of treatment is to identify and address the underlying cause of the problem to resolve damage and alleviate symptoms.
+The goal of our dental treatment for TMJ is to identify and address the underlying cause of the problem, resolve damage, and alleviate symptoms.
 There are a range of treatments that can be used alone or in tandem to achieve treatment goals and get you back to smiling comfortably again.

 - Muscle relaxation techniques: for mild cases of TMJ, our dental team may work with you to practice muscle relaxation techniques that can reduce tension in the jaw over time.

 - Mouthguard or splint therapy: a custom mouthguard, also called a night guard, is designed to reposition the jaw so it can relax in a natural position and the teeth will make proper contact.

 - Restorative procedures: if teeth have been chipped, cracked or worn we may recommend tooth bonding, dental crowns or dental veneers to restore and resurface the teeth and allow them to make contact without stress.